Trusted WordPress tutorials, when you need them most.

 Bluehost site settings

-Then, click on the ‘File Manager’ button.
+Next, you need to find and click on the ‘File Manager’ icon.

 Accessing a website's file manager in Bluehost